-Q: May a landlord screen out a person in a wheelchair because he recently painted his apartments and is concerned the wheelchair may damage or mark the walls?

-A: No. A landlord may protect himself from damage to the property by requiring all tenants to pay security deposits.
-However, it is illegal to require a security deposit from anyone that is more than one month's rent.
+- Q: May a landlord screen out a person in a wheelchair because he recently painted his apartments and is concerned the wheelchair may damage or mark the walls? - A: No. A landlord may protect himself from damage to the property by requiring all tenants to pay reasonable security deposits.
+However, it is illegal to require a higher security deposit from disabled tenants.

-Q: Can a landlord show preference to couples or men because he would like tenants who are able to do gardening and/or repairs?

-A: No. However, in certain circumstances, a landlord may request that a tenant be responsible for reasonable gardening and/or repairs.

-Q: Can a landlord require unmarried tenants to be income-qualified on their own but allow married tenants to combine incomes for qualification?

-A: No. A landlord must have one set of criteria for qualifying.
+- Q: Can a landlord show preference to couples or men because he would like tenants who are able to do gardening and/or repairs? - A: No. However, in certain circumstances, a landlord may request that a tenant be responsible for reasonable gardening and/or repairs. - Q: Can a landlord require unmarried tenants to be income-qualified on their own but allow married tenants to combine incomes for qualification? - A: No. A landlord must have one set of criteria for qualifying.
 He/She must allow unmarried applicants to combine their incomes to qualify if he/she allows married applicants to do so.
 He/She may ask both applicants to sign the lease.